Tornadoes reportedly touch down in Rock, Grant counties

 Tornadoes reportedly touched down in Grant and Rock Counties on Saturday, with the National Weather Service issuing a tornado warning near Janesville.

-Around 5:30 p.m., a tornado warning — meaning a tornado has been sighted or indicated by weather radar and there is "imminent danger to life and property," according to the National Weather Service — was released for the Janesville area.
-It remained in effect through 6 p.m.
+Around 5:30 p.m., a tornado warning was issued for the Janesville area, meaning a tornado had been sighted or indicated by weather radar and there was "imminent danger to life and property," according to the National Weather Service.
+The warning expired shortly after it was issued.

-"Flying debris will be dangerous to those caught without shelter," the warning reads.
-"Mobile homes will be damaged or destroyed.
-Damage to roofs, windows and vehicles will occur.
-Tree damage is likely."
+The tornado was reported by the interchange of Highway 90 and Interstate 43, near Beloit in southern Rock County, said Kevin Wagner, a meteorologist at the NWS' Milwaukee/Sullivan office.

-A flash flood warning is in effect for southeastern Rock County through 8:30 p.m., as thunderstorms in the area have produced 2 to 4 inches of rain, according to the NWS' Milwaukee/Sullivan office.
+A flash flood warning was in effect for southeastern Rock County through 8:30 p.m.
+Saturday, as several thunderstorms in the area produced 2 to 4 inches of rain, according to the NWS.

-A tornado watch issued by the National Weather Service remains in effect in Dane County until 8 p.m. on Saturday.
+No injuries or damage to property had been reported in the Janesville area, Wagner said, adding that the severe weather would subside as the evening progresses.

 "Scattered thunderstorms will continue to move east-northeast through southern Wisconsin into this evening," according to a NWS forecast.

-The counties under a tornado watch include Dane, Grant, Green, Iowa, Jefferson, Kenosha, Lafayette, Milwaukee, Racine, Rock, Walworth and Waukesha.
+The counties under a tornado watch included Dane, Grant, Green, Iowa, Jefferson, Kenosha, Lafayette, Milwaukee, Racine, Rock, Walworth and Waukesha.

 In Grant County, the Lancaster Fire Department reported in a Facebook post witnessing "a funnel cloud or possible tornado" south of town.